 Right now, outside, it’s pouring buckets, or cats and dogs–pick your analogy.
 The garden is overgrown, waiting for the goats, aka the grasscutters, to come in and clear.
 Only heirloom carrots are left, about seven rows; they handle the cold wonderfully.
 After they’re dug, I’ll open the gates to the goats and let them in.

-In the greenhouse, Flat Leaf Italian Parsley and Rosemary are potted; other plants are started.
+In the greenhouse, Flat Leaf Italian Parsley and Rosemary are potted at the Desert Rose Dispensary; other plants are started.
 But nothing is going gangbusters.
 This time of the year is a time for rest and both plants and animals seem to understand.

 Poultry go into molt in fall and early winter, shedding and regrowing feathers, and older hens typically don’t lay too many eggs until after the molt and the time is right again.
 The birds will produce heavily in late January–as Spring gets closer.